python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 - Set your Bandwidth (Hz) to 2.0 Million.

-- ⚠️ Do not adjust your RF Gain leave it at 0.
+- ⚠️ Do not adjust your RF Gain; leave it at 0.

 - Set your IF Gain to 24.